Hard Disk Sentinel: Linux version

 In 2008, Hard Disk Sentinel Linux version released, a command-line console tool detection and showing disk status with limited support of RAID configuration and SSDs in addition to hard disk status detection.
-The Linux version is available on x86, x64 and Raspberry PI, ARMv5 platforms.
+The Linux version is available on x86, x64 and Raspberry Pi, ARMv5 platforms.

-Since 30 August 2017, the Linux version supports industrial SD cards too and can be used with NAS devices.
-The Linux version has no graphical user interface, although extensions created to simplify usage under Linux.
+Since 30 August 2017, the Linux version supports industrial SD cards too and can be used with NAS and DAS devices.

+Linux version of Hard Disk Sentinel is still limited like the DOS version.
+The Linux version can only be used in the Linux Terminal, and it also does not allow you to run any disk tests are repairs.
+You can also save the disk report as an HTML file to get a readable format.

+In 2019, a Graphical user interface ("GUI") version was released, but its functionally is very limited.
+Its primary purpose is just to check if the disk health is good and temperature of the disk.
+Other then that, there is really nothing else you can do.
+In addition, the GUI version had been last updated all the way back in 2021 as a minor update.